LAUGH IT OFF Volume 1 MP3

 Instructions on the LAUGH IT OFF CD (TD) advise listeners to laugh continuously for at least one minute.
 Every day, increase the laugh session until you can laugh, nonstop, for ten minutes to get a great, LAUGHTERCISING® workout.
-Click to read the health benefits of laughter.
-The CD is 60 minutes so it can be used as a stress reliever by playing it in the background like Zen music.
-It’s also great to get a party started.
-It helps lighten the mood and put a smile on your face.
+Scroll down to read health benefits of laughter.
+This audio file is 60 minutes so it can be used as a stress reliever by playing it in the background like Zen music.
+It’s also great to get a party started as it helps lighten the mood and puts a smile on your face.

 Laughing with the Stars

 Start LaughtercisingTM with the Stars” who donated their laughter to help

 Hey U.G.L.Y. save the lives of youth who are suicidal because

 of being bullied.
 Laugh It Off Vol. 2 Celebrity Edition features the guffaws of Saturday Night Live’s Tim Kazurinsky; Frank Sinatra’s opening act comedian, Tom Dreesen; nationally syndicated radio host, Mancow Muller; and Late Show with David Letterman regular, Bob Sarlatte;Jimmy Neutron voice, Debi Derryberry, Voice Over Genius, Richard Schoen; Emmy-Award-Winning Comedian, Ben Holis; and alternative rock aficionado and JBTV Host, Jerry Bryant.